iotaledger/wasp/documentation/docs/guide/chains_and_nodes/wasp-cli.md

 ## Configuration

 You can create a basic default configuration by running `wasp-cli init`.
-This will create a configuration `wasp-cli.json` file in the current directory.
+This will create a configuration file named `wasp-cli.json` in the current directory.

 Then, we need to tell `wasp-cli` the location of the Goshimmer node and the committee of Wasp nodes: